 |10||Beijing & Hong Kong|

-With these great deals on tours to China and Hong Kong, it's your year to visit this dream destination.
+With these great deals on vacation packages to China and Hong Kong, it's your year to visit this dream destination.
 You won't want to miss this wonderful opportunity to see China's most popular three cities at an amazing tour price.
 China has become one of the most attractive travel destinations in the world.
 You'll find impressive modern achievements within an ancient and incredibly rich culture whose recorded history dates back 5,000 years.
 Beijing, China's capital and, host of the 2008 Summer Olympics, and Shanghai, often called the "Paris of the East," are probably the most dynamic cities in the world.
 And Xi'an, which at first glance looks like any other large industrial city, is actually the site of one of the world's most important archeological treasures: the army of 2,200-year-old terra-cotta soldiers including more than 8,000 life-size ceramic soldiers, chariots and horses buried there to protect the tomb of the first Qin emperor.
 Spend a few more days in the cosmopolitan city of Hong Kong.
 But don't wait too long to reserve your spot.
 At prices this low, our Taste of China & Hong Kong tour will sell out quickly!

 Also check out our Taste of China tour.